-Much like plaid, a black leather jacket is also a classic wardrobe piece.
+Much like plaid, a black leather jacket is also a classic wardrobe piece for a punk rocker.
 One easy way to wear a black leather jacket the punk way is to sew patches or fabric swatches on it.

-Not only does this give it that special touch of individuality, but it also gives you an opportunity to express something that you personally feel strongly about.
+Not only does this give your black leather jacket that special touch of individuality, but it also gives you an opportunity to express something that you personally feel strongly about.
 Another option is to find a jacket that is adorned with spikes.

 Remember when we said that punk fashion prides itself on incorporating materials that are found around the house?
-Safety pins are some of the most basic household items that many of us have tucked into our desk drawer.
-For a look that instantly screams “rebellious”, attach a safety pin to your t shirt or pants.
+Safety pins are some of the most basic household items that many of us have tucked into our desk drawers.
+For a look that instantly screams “rebellious,” attach a safety pin to your t-shirt or pants.

 We already mentioned the ways in which a patch can personalize a jacket or plaid shirt, but we believe they’re a pivotal enough element of punk style that they deserve a section all of their own.

 Punk patches can really be whatever you want them to be.
 After all, any rule that exists in punk fashion is a rule that is meant to be broken.
 Is there a piece of an old t shirt or tote bag that speaks to you?